brainstation-au/sftp-client-s3/README.md

     --key-prefix [my-project/section-1/year=]YYYY/[month=]MM/[day=]DD/
 ```

-*If you running the above command on 2021-01-01 UTC, the actual --key-prefix would be my-project/section-1/year=2021/month=01/day=01/*
+*Suppose you ran the above command on 2021-01-01 UTC, the actual --key-prefix would have been `my-project/section-1/year=2021/month=01/day=01/`*

 ### S3 to SFTP server
 ```sh